If you haven ́t been integrating virtual reality to train your employees, have you been training them at all?

 Due to depth perception and its real-time interactive handling, users can explore and alter the learning environment and feel completely integrated into it.
 This allows them to absorb complex learning material with the highest possible level of immersion.

 Moreover, VR not only makes it possible to simulate scenarios but it achieves this feat in 3D, referred to as 360 virtual reality.
-Using audio and video to simulate produces interactive and immersive content that completely surrounds a user as if they are standing in the middle of the scenario.
+Using audio and video to simulate produces interactive and immersive content that completely surrounds a user as if they were standing in the middle of the scenario.
 Their ability to communicate with the environment as they would do in real life enhances their role from basic passive viewing to active participation.

 An important application of this aspect is while training for processes that can not be followed in reality, for instance, when certain procedures are too quick to be registered by the naked eye or if they are completely invisible, e.g. airstreams or magnetic fields.